BlackMetalz/Elastic-Search/queries/reindex.md

 into elasticsearch.yml ( master node only and restart )

-- CURL command for large data
+- CURL command if you don't use kibana
 ```
 curl -XPOST \
     http://127.0.0.1:9200/_reindex \